sagarbathe/Fabric-Shortcuts-Report/README.md

 # Fabric-Shortcuts-Report

-** Creating a new repo instead of updating the old one Few updates made from the previous repo
+** Creating a new repo instead of updating the old one.
+Few updates made from the previous repo
 - This new repo uses wrapper functions from Semantic Link Labs (https://github.com/microsoft/semantic-link-labs).
 Using the wrapper functions, reduces the code complexity and makes it much easier to maintain.
 - Storing both internal and external shortcuts in one table
-- Created a new report for Duplicate shortcuts across the Fabric tenant.
-Definition of a duplicate shortcut is : A shortcut created in the same lakehouse and workspace and pointing to the same source (Source can be internal such as Onelake lakehouse, warehouse of KQL table or external such as same ADLS or S3 path)
+- Created a new report for listing duplicate shortcuts across the Fabric tenant.
+Definition of a duplicate shortcut is : A shortcut created in the same lakehouse and workspace and pointing to the same source (Source can be internal such as Onelake lakehouse, warehouse or KQL table or external such as same ADLS or S3 path)

 ****************
 Objective: